 Click on pictures for larger image.

-American Airlines (AA) was the first airline to choose for LGBT marketing in 1994, and a mere USD 300,000 budget resulted in increased revenue of over USD 190 million by 1999 .
+American Airlines was the first airline to choose for Marketing the Rainbow in 1994, and a mere USD 300,000 budget resulted in increased revenue of over USD 190 million by 1999.

-AA is still leader in the field of LGBT marketing (although this may change due to the merger with USAirways).
-For close to two decades, AA has been a pioneer in implementing fair-minded policies and practices for its lesbian, gay, bisexual and transgender (LGBT) customers and employees.
+For close to two decades, AA has been a pioneer in implementing fair-minded policies and practices for its LGBT customers and employees.
 AA remains the most gay-friendly of all U.S. airlines through its generous partnerships with the LGBT community, as well as its loyalty and respect for customers, employees and shareholders, and unflagging commitment to diversity.

 “We know that all passengers, including gays and lesbians, bisexuals and transgender people, have many choices when it comes to travel.
 We want your loyal business and we will work to earn it.”

 What started with the so called “pillows and blankets incident”, has developed into a full-force, committed LGBT policy across the board: sensitivity training, equal benefits and a platform for the employees, and a number of ongoing marketing initiative towards the customers.

 This incident concerned a flight in April 1993, returning to Dallas/Fort Worth after the March on Washington.
 A crew member on board sent a fax to the ground staff, requesting a change of pillows and blankets due to the number of “activists returning from the gay march on Washington” on board.
 The unstated but clear implication was the potential HIV/AIDS risk from the unusually high proportion of gay men aboard.
 The fax was soon leaked to news outlets, and went ‘viral’.